jsgerman-oss/blackrim-knowledge-graph/ARCHITECTURE.md

 index and pinning it in `requirements.txt` instead is a packaging alternative noted in §11.

-## 10. Clean-room statement

-This project was built clean-room.
-The prior-art knowledge-graph tool was studied for *understanding only* — its concepts (a typed code graph, degree-based hubs, community structure, multiple export formats, deterministic output) informed this design, but **no code or text was copied**.
-The taxonomy, the provenance/confidence model, the ID scheme, the ast-lens markdown-contract integration, the module factoring, and the HTML template are original to this repository.
-Where a name is a plain technical fact (a dependency name, tree-sitter, networkx), it is used as such.
-MIT licensed, Copyright (c) 2026 Blackrim.dev.

-## 11. Implementation roadmap (follow-up beads this design defines)
+## 10. Implementation roadmap (follow-up beads this design defines)

 The scaffold implements the spine and the contracts; these layers are the defined next steps.
 Each is independently shippable against the model in §5.